 - Financial performance.
 A 2015 McKinsey report shows that more diverse companies financially outperformed others in the same industry better financially than those in the same industry who don’t.

 - Increased Creativity.
 Having employees from diverse backgrounds can provide a variety of perspectives.
-And creativity in your workplace is an asset.
+And creativity in the workplace is an asset.

 - Improved Problem Solving.
 Having team members from diverse backgrounds allows teams to generate more ideas and approach problems from a variety of angles for great problem-solving results.